 Over the course of summer, we consulted friends and experts on the question: how do we get to public-civic spaces, what role does interoperability play?
-And what is holding governments and civil society back to make the shift?
-In this series we share the insights that these conversations produced, one at a time.
+And what is holding governments and civil society back from making the shift?
+In this series, we share the insights that these conversations produced, one at a time.

 Schneider was motivated to combine technology with cooperativism when he saw the potential complementarity of the two.
 According to him, open source software lacks governability and a business model, and the cooperative movement lacks a technical strategy and innovation model besides venture capital.
 An example of such open source-cooperative marriages is Social.coop, a Mastodon-based social media platform that Schneider co-founded and which is run as a cooperative.